Dhghomon/easy_rust/README.md

 ### chrono

 [chrono](https://crates.io/crates/chrono) is the main crate for people who need more functionality for time.
+We will look at the standard library now which has functions for time, but if you need more then this is a good crate to use.

 ## A tour of the standard library